 The rationale for taxing capital gains at a lower rate than ordinary income was based on the claim that doing so would result in job creation.
 This “trickle down” theory has been thoroughly discredited by decades of failure.
 “Job creators” do not create jobs because they have extra money in the bank.
 Jobs are created when the demand for a company’s products or services exceed the supply.
 When more and more workers are unemployed or struggling to make ends meet, demand does not expand.

-Taxing long-term capital gains and qualified dividends at the same rate as other forms of income and using the money raised to put unemployed and under-employed workers to work on socially useful jobs, is a much more effective and direct means of moving toward full employment.
+Taxing long-term capital gains and qualified dividends at the same rate as ordinary income and using the money raised to put unemployed and under-employed workers to work on socially useful jobs, is a much more effective and direct means of moving toward full employment.

 The “New Deal” jobs programs of President Franklin Roosevelt proved the effectiveness of socially useful public sector jobs in reducing unemployment during The Great Depression.

-This initiative proposal, if passed into law, would demonstrate the power and the benefits of this approach in addressing the threat posed by the climate crisis and yield immediate benefits by providing a powerful boost to the economies of the states enacting a Green New Deal.
+Initiative proposals to put Renewable Energy Projects in place will demonstrate the power and the benefits of this approach in addressing the threat posed by the climate crisis and yield immediate benefits by providing a powerful boost to the economies of the states enacting this part of a Green New Deal.